jhpyle/docassemble/_docs/questions.md

   wraps and appears under the `under` area.
 * The `post` area is below everything except for image attributions, which are below the `post` area.
+* The `footer` area is at the bottom of the screen, in a 60px tall box with the Bootstrap `light` color.
 * The `exit link` is not a visible component, but rather a value that is either `exit` or `leave`.
 It controls the operation of the exit link in the upper right corner, which is present if [`show login`]